mhayes853/swift-operation/Sources/Query/Documentation.docc/Articles/CustomParadigms.md

     with continuation: QueryContinuation<Value>
   ) async throws -> Value {
     if let nodeId = context.recursiveValues.nodeId as?
 NodeID {
+      return try await fetchTree(
+        for: nodeId,
+        in: context,
+        with: continuation
+      )
-      return try await fetchTree(for: nodeId, in: context, with: continuation) } else {
+    } else {
-      // If we have no node id in the context (eg. We called `fetch` directly
+      // If we have no node id in the context (eg. We called
-      // the `QueryStore` instead of `fetchTree`), we'll assume we're refetching
+      // `fetch` directly the `QueryStore` instead of `fetchTree`),
-      // from the root.
+      // we'll assume we're refetching from the root. return try await fetchTree(
+        for: rootNodeId,
-      return try await fetchTree(for: rootNodeId, in: context, with: continuation) }
+        in: context,
+        with: continuation
+      )
+    }
   }
 }